 Also, you may not have the skills and experience in dealing with construction laws and tort laws, much less know the correct legal processes and proceedings involved in seeking reparation.
 If you reach a settlement on your own, you are putting yourself at a distinct disadvantage as you may receive less compensation from the party in question or waive your claims altogether and end up with no compensation whatsoever because of legal technicalities.
 Your best option is to seek assistance from an experienced personal injury lawyer with expertise in construction site accidents to help you with your claims.

 Evidence Required to Prove Your Claim

-As the complainant, you have the burden to show that the other party was negligent and you have the right to be given the compensation you deserve.
-The basic proof required includes:
+As the complainant, you need to prove that the other party was negligent before asserting your right to be given the compensation you deserve.
+The basic requirements necessary to prove your claims include:

-Securing insurance information and contact details of the other party;
+- Acquiring insurance information and contact details of the other party

-Requesting copies of CCTV footage of the accident if one is available;
+- Requesting copies of CCTV footage of the accident (if available)

-Securing incident report from the property owner or calling police authorities to investigate the scene of the accident.
+- Securing an incident report from the property owner or calling police authorities to investigate the scene of the accident

 In construction accident cases or any other type of personal injury lawsuit, it is always in your best interest to make sure that you obtain every bit of evidence you can get your hands on to build a strong case and have a strong proof of the faults of the party in question.